 • Preventing and treating bone loss – it’s best to get calcium in a balanced diet, including calcium-rich foods.
 Examples of calcium-rich foods are low-fat milk, yogurt, cheese, green leafy vegetables, nuts, seeds, beans, legumes, and calcium-fortified foods and juices.

-• Ask your doctor or physical therapist about bone strengthening exercises.
-Your provider can refer you to a physical therapist or a physical medicine and rehabilitation physician for guidance regarding bone-strengthening exercises.
+• Ask your doctor or physical therapist about bone-strengthening exercises.
+Your provider can refer you to a physical therapist or a physical medicine and rehabilitation physician for guidance.

 • Try 30-40 minutes of weight-bearing exercise 3 times a week.
 Weight-bearing exercises are those in which your feet or legs bear your body’s weight while the bones and muscles work against gravity.
 Examples are walking, jogging, Tai Chi, yoga, and dancing.